About the Journal

 The Journal of Population and Sustainability – Aims and Objectives

-The Journal of Population and Sustainability (JP&S) is the only interdisciplinary journal exploring all aspects of the relationship between human populations and environmental sustainability.
+The Journal of Population and Sustainability (JP&S) is the only "Diamond" Open Access interdisciplinary journal exploring all aspects of the relationship between human populations and environmental sustainability.

 However, the JP&S also considers the complex and uneven distribution of environmental impacts amongst human population groups.
 We therefore particularly welcome papers concerned with understanding how population dynamics and environmental change relate to inequalities of welfare, economic and political power, and access to technology.
 By the same token, papers considering the interactive influence of demographic, technological, social, political, cultural and behavioural factors on environmental impact and sustainability are also encouraged.
 Moreover, the journal also aims to be a forum for the discussion of conceptual, normative and ethical issues surrounding the idea of sustainability and human numbers.